fvgls/mkdocs-ci/README.md

 ### Precisions:
+* There are two parallel branches on the pipeline:
+    * one for the building and the deploying jobs,
+    * one for the testing job.
+* The testing job has two parallel steps: if one of them fails, the other is cancelled.
-* The deploying job needs the building job to be successful to be started.
+* The deploying job needs a successful building job to start.
 So, if the building job fails, the deploying job is canceled but not the testing job.
-* The testing job has two parallel steps: if one of them fails, the other is cancelled.
 * The status of the testing job has no impact on the deploying job:
     * because the deployement only consists on deploying the documentation.
     * that implies that the deploying job and the testing job can be runned simultaneously (as the deploying job starts when the building job is done).